Puppy love: puppy training! Give your four-legged friend the best start in dog life with our training tips.

-If you have recently brought a puppy home to join the family, while you are respecting our need to #stayathomesavelives is the perfect time to start puppy training.
+If you have recently brought a puppy home to join the family, then is the perfect time to start puppy training.
 Puppies learn fast at a very young age – between the ages of 8 to 16 weeks and beyond – so this is the perfect time to start with basic training for the newest member of your household.
 To help you get started, we’ve have put together some training tips and tricks in a two-part blog.
-Get started with the first three of six tips here now…

 Often when you bring your puppy home, they are not yet house trained, so now is the perfect time to start their house training.
 This can be dog tiring, so give yourself time and space to start this well!

 To begin, give your puppy access to a couple of rooms where the family spend the majority of their time, like the lounge and kitchen.
 By limiting the number of rooms your puppy has access to, there are fewer places to initially explore and have an accident.

 Be predictable!
 Make a habit of feeding your puppy at scheduled times.
 They will most likely to want to relieve themselves after eating and drinking, so by doing this, you can be ready to let them outside.
 When they go outside, it is a good idea to be near them and praise them immediately, so they know they have done the right thing.

 Remember, don’t wait for your pup to tell you when they need to go out.
 At first, they won’t know how to let you know.
 Encourage them to go outside regularly, after food and naps and during the day.
 Also, let them out as soon as you get up in the morning and before bed, so they get used to their routine.

 Look for signs!
 If your puppy starts sniffing the floors indoors or turning round and round, this may be a sign they need to go outside.
 Make sure you let them out and encourage them to go outside.